 10 By that will we have been sanctified through the offering of the body of Jesus Christ once for all.
 11 And every priest stands ministering daily and offering repeatedly the same sacrifices, which can never take away sins.
 12 But this Man, after He had offered one sacrifice for sins forever, sat down at the right hand of God.
 Hebrews 10:10-12

 Some ‘Evangelicals’ & ecumenical teachers these days are also comparing the pagan ‘Unio Mystica’ with the unity of believers that Jesus prayed for “Holy Father, keep through thine own name those whom thou hast given me, that they may be one, as we are (John 17:11).
-But Jesus here is not talking about a mystical union with God, but a unity in purpose & faith by believing in His Word.
+But Jesus here is not talking about a mystical union with God, but about unity in purpose & faith by believing in His Word.
 Please see more in next post. . .